 Seizures or fit

-Older drivers with history of fit or on treatment for fit should not drive.
+Older drivers with history of fit within 2 years with or without medication should not drive.

-Other neurologic disorders, for example, Parkinson’s disease can cause functional disability and should be evaluated thoroughly by functional assessmentpeople suffering from this condition should undergo a thorough functional assessment.
+Other neurologic disorders, for example, Parkinson’s disease can cause functional disability and should be evaluated thoroughly by functional assessment.

 Older drivers with Diabetes Mellitus may develop low blood sugar (or hypoglycemic) episode while driving and it can pose a risk to them.
 Older persons who have history of recent hypoglycemic episode affecting consciousness should not be allowed to drive until factors contributing to the episode have been identified e.g. improper or inadequate diet intake, excessive physical activity, wrong timing or dose of insulin.
 Older drivers with impaired sensory in the extremities secondary to underlying diabetes can impair the ability to drive and should be assessed.